selym3/GraphingLibrary/README.md

 * Add filtered graph datas
 * Be able to create references to graph datas that you are passing into the graph
-* More secure SDL code
+* More secure SDL code & the pan and zooming needs work